cultureteamco/website/games/keep-talking-and-nobody-explodes.md

 ---
+name: keep-talking-and-nobody-explodes
-title: Keep Talking and Nobody Explodes
+title: Keep Talking & Nobody Explodes - Communication Activities | Culture Team
+keywords:
+  - Keep Talking & Nobody Explodes
+  - Communication Activities
+meta: The Keep Talking & Nobody Explodes game from Culture Team incorporates communication activities, problem solving, & computer simulations to ignite team bonding.
 synopsis: Bomb defusal is a lot easier when you have friends helping you out!
 duration: 45-90 mins
 quote: I felt confused and annoyed at first when my team mates couldn’t give me the answers for how to defuse the bomb.
 I didn’t understand what was going on at their side and I thought, ‘they only have to read from paper!’
 However, when I changed to their side, I realised that it’s not so easy, so I understood their situation.
 I definitely felt closer to my teammates by the end of the activity, as we all had common goals that we worked towards.